 Most slings should not be stored in places that have temperatures above 194 degrees F or below minus 40 degrees F.

 We recommend storing synthetic slings in accordance with the guidance provided by the sling manufacturer.
-When in doubt, consult an expert to make sure you’re responsibly storing and inspecting your sling after you use it.
+When in doubt, consult an expert to make sure you’re responsibly storing and inspecting your lifting slings after use.

 Assign Someone to Check the Sling Every Day